 If you anticipate incurring more debts in the near future, it may be wise to delay filing a little longer.
 While it is possible to make multiple filings, federal law places strict waiting periods on the time between discharges.
 The waiting periods for multiple bankruptcy cases are as follows:

 - You filed for Chapter 7 — You must wait eight years before receiving another Chapter 7 discharge, and four years before receiving a Chapter 13 discharge.

 - You filed for Chapter 13 — You must wait two years before receiving another Chapter 13 discharge, and six years before receiving a Chapter 7 discharge.

 Remember, any given case only covers debts which you incurred prior to the filing.
-You can file again for your new debts as soon as they arise — but you’ll still have to wait for years before you can actually receive a discharge.
+You can file again for your new debts as soon as they arise — but you will still have to wait for years before you can actually receive a discharge.

 Reasons to Act: Collections, Repossession, and Foreclosure

-While there are several good reasons to consider postponing your petition, you may want to act sooner rather than later if you’re worried about your assets or property being seized by creditors.
+While there are several good reasons to consider postponing your petition, you may want to act sooner rather than later if you are worried about your assets or property being seized by creditors.
 But why?

 Bankruptcy gives debtors special protection from creditors through something called the automatic stay.
 True to its name, the automatic stay comes into effect immediately upon filing (though of course it may take several days for your creditors to receive notification of the bankruptcy proceedings).